 5. In conjunction with the NACADA Executive Office, liaises with the press on regional issues meriting that type of publication

 6. Works with the State/province liaisons on communication related to membership initiatives

 viii.
-Diversity & Social Justice Coordinator - two year term beginning and ending at Regional Conferences.
+Inclusion and Engagement Coordinator - two year term beginning and ending at Regional Conferences.